echo-air-model/echo-air-model.github.io/docs/code_details/environmental_justice_calcs.md

 1. Inputs:
    * `exposure_gdf`: a geodataframe with the exposure concentrations and allocated population by racial group
    * `group`: the racial/ethnic group name
+   * `dpm`: a Boolean indicating whether or not to estimate PWMs for DPM
 2. Outputs:
    * `PWM_group`: the group-level population weighted mean exposure concentration (float)
 3. Methodology: